-The sciatic nerve is the largest single nerve in the human body; it runs from each side of the lower spine through deep in the rear and back of the thigh and all the way down to the foot, connecting the spinal cord with the leg and foot muscles.
+The sciatic nerve is the largest single nerve in the human body; it runs from each side of the lower spine through deep in the buttock into the back of the thigh and all the way down to the foot.
+It serves a vital role in connecting the spinal cord with the leg and foot muscles.

 In This Article:

 The most common form of leg pain from the sciatic nerve is characterized by the following symptoms:

 - Starts in the low back or buttock and radiates down the back of the thigh and typically into the lower leg and/or the foot

 - Is usually experienced as a sharp pain, as opposed to a throbbing or dull ache.
 Words people often use to describe sciatic nerve pain include burning, searing, sharp, or electric-like pain

 - Is usually worse when standing or sitting still, and feels better lying down or walking

 In addition to pain, other common symptoms include pressure, numbness, tingling, or a prickling sensation that radiates down the leg.
 Leg or foot weakness may also be present.

 Sciatica is actually a symptom, not a diagnosis.
 The term literally means that a patient has pain down the leg resulting from compression of the sciatic nerve.
 The diagnosis is what is causing the compression (e.g. a herniated disc).